 In November of 2021, Congress passed the Act, more commonly referred to as the Bipartisan Infrastructure Law (BIL).
 Enacted to strengthen states drinking water and wastewater systems, the subsequent sections in this IUP provide specific details on the BILs General Supplemental and Emerging Contaminants Funding for each program, the Lead Service Line (LSL) Replacement Funding for the DWSRF, and the funding annually appropriated to the SRF.
-The NDEE intends to the extent possible, maintain similarity between both SRFs.
-Further, the new provisions within the BIL that apply to Base program implementation will also be specified in this IUP.
-The Base program consists of those funds which are annually appropriated by Congress, state match contributions, those which have revolved back into the SRFs from loan repayments, and interest earnings since the inception of Nebraska's SRFs.
+The start of BIL was challenging, with inflation and supply chain issues resulting in cost overruns, the year long time period needed for Build America Buy America guidance issuance, and the program's continued evaluation as to how to best implement LSL Replacement funding.
+The net result, this SFY 2024 IUP is mainly an extension of last year's program, with the only major improvements towards the LSL Replacement funding.
+Regardless, four years remain for the BIL, with short-term goals to evaluate the priority point system for ranking of projects in both SRFs.